gsc74/GFAtoGraphML/README.md

 ## Citation

-The sample GFA file `MHC-57b.gfa` used in this script was downloaded from the [Zenodo Repository "Sample graphs and sequences for testing sequence-to-graph alignment"](https://zenodo.org/record/6617246#.ZBYQ5S8RrJM).
+The sample GFA file `MHC-57b.gfa` used in this script was downloaded from the Zenodo ["Sample graphs and sequences for testing sequence-to-graph alignment"](https://zenodo.org/record/6617246#.ZBYQ5S8RrJM).